- College Overview

 - evaluating research programs, curricula, and teaching strategies designed to enhance participation of students from groups underserved by higher education.

-- The potential to contribute to higher education through their understanding of the barriers facing women, domestic minorities, students with disabilities, and other members of groups underrepresented in higher education careers, as evidenced by life experiences and educational background.
+- The potential to contribute to higher education through the scholarly understanding of barriers facing women, domestic minorities, students with disabilities, and other members of groups underrepresented in higher education careers, as may be evidenced by life experiences and educational background.
 Examples include but are not limited to:

 - attendance at a minority serving institution;

-- A record of academic service to advance equitable access to higher education for women, racial minorities, and other groups in fields where they are underrepresented;
+- A record of sustained academic service or personal engagement to advance equitable access to higher education for women, racial minorities, and other groups in fields where they are underrepresented.

 - A record of leadership or significant experience performing public service addressing the needs of our increasingly diverse society.

 This statement should describe your philosophy of teaching, and may include experience in formal course instruction or design as well as informal teaching or mentoring experiences.